DeveloperDavo/PopMovies/README.md

 and [here](http://udacity.github.io/android-nanodegree-guidelines/core.html).

 ### Instructions
-Add `movieDBApiKey="API-KEY"` to `gradle.properties`.
+Add `movieDBApiKey="API-KEY"` to `~/.gradle/gradle.properties`.
 This can be found at www.themoviedb.org

 ### Stage 1 Tasks
 - See a grid view of movie posters upon launch